Why study Psychology at MC?

 Why do people do the things they do?
 How do children learn and develop?
 How does prejudice form, and under what circumstances are people more likely to help one another?
 These are just a sample of questions that the field of psychology attempts to answer.
 The Major in Psychology offers a broad foundation for the understanding of behavior and mental processes.
 With a focus on human behavior and cognition, students in the major gain an understanding of individual differences, group behavior, and the impact of environmental and social factors.
 We provide students with the tools necessary for scientific study of behavior and the ability to concentrate the coursework in areas of particular interest, while getting the necessary breadth in social, cognitive, developmental, and clinical areas.

-Currently: Pursuing master’s degree in Clinical Mental Health Counseling at UT-Knoxville
+Currently: Pursuing a Master’s in Clinical Mental Health Counseling from Xavier University in Cincinnati, Ohio

 Chair, Division of Behavioral Science, Professor of Psychology